pap3rhat/visualization-tools/README.md

 #####  *Implementation remarks*
 1. Because the fragment shader always has to give back a color in RGB $[0,1]$ color space, the HSV value will get remapped into that color space before being returned.
 2. Because of floating point errors the value put into the $acos$ function will get clamped between $-1$ and $1$, so the input values for the arcus cosine are always legal.
+3. The motion vectors used in this effect are gotten from the *_CameraMotionVectorsTexture* that is provided by Unity (in order for Unity to provide this texture *DepthTextureMode.MotionVectors* has to be activated on the camera where the effect should be applied to).
+Each pixel in the texture contains the motion vector corresponding to each pixel in *_MainTex* (i.e. here: the texture that contains the color for each pixel in the current frame).
+The movement in the x-direction is given by the value of the red channel, the movement in the y-direction is given by the value of the green channel.
+The values range from $-1$ to $1$.
+Because the values tend to be very close to $0$ (not a lot of movement for each pixel), they are scaled by $\frac{1}{Time.deltaTime}$.
+4. If you select the *Motion Field* shader option in the *ControlShader* script you can get the additional option to change the scale of the motion field.
+This value scales each motion vector; hence the bigger this value, the stronger the effect.
+The minimum value is $1$, the maximum value is $10$ and the default value is $1$.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>